-Thanks to the granted privilege, which was confirmed by Alexander II, during the year in which July 25th, St. James’ Day, falls on a Sunday, the grace of the Jubilee may be obtained in the Church of Compostela.
+Thanks to the granted privilege, during the year in which July 25th, St. James’ Day, falls on a Sunday, the grace of the Jubilee may be obtained in the Church of Compostela.

 Holy Years thus take place with apparent irregularity, separated by intervals of six, five, six and eleven years.
-The last Holy Years in the 20th century where 1993 and 1999.
-The first ones of the 21st century will be 2004, 2010 and 2021.
+This 2021 will be the 120th Holy Year in history, counting from 1182.
+The next ones will be in 2027 and 2032.

 During the Jubilee Year, the Church institutes a special period of grace in which it is possible to obtain plenary indulgence for the forgiveness of any sins committed.
 The conditions for obtaining the Jubilee are:

 1) Visiting the Cathedral of Santiago, where St. James the Greater’s Tomb is housed.

 2) Saying some prayers (at least the Creed, Our Father and praying for the Pope’s will.)
 Attending Holy Mass is also recommended.